What is RMO in Hospital?

 - Administrative and management skills

-The Role of RMOs in Hospitals
+Role of Resident Medical Officers in Hospitals

 The role of Resident Medical Officers is crucial in ensuring that patients visiting the hospital receive the best possible medical care.
 Here are some ways an RMO can improve the quality of medical care in a hospital:

-Supervision of in-patient and out-patient care:
+Supervision of In-Patient and Out-Patient Care:

 An RMO is responsible for providing day-to-day care to in-patients and out-patients and ensuring that patients get all the facilities and medical care in the hospital daily.